microsoft/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 *  <a href="https://github.com/SpektraSystems/redhat-mw-cloud-quickstart/tree/master/jboss-eap-standalone-rhel8" target="_blank"> [JBoss EAP 7.2 on RHEL 8.0 (stand-alone VM)]</a> - Standalone JBoss EAP 7.2 with a sample web app on a RHEL 8.0 Azure VM.

+*  <a href="https://github.com/SpektraSystems/redhat-mw-cloud-quickstart/tree/master/jboss7.3-eap-standalone-rhel8" target="_blank"> [JBoss EAP 7.3 on RHEL 8.0 (stand-alone VM)]</a> - Standalone JBoss EAP 7.3 with a sample web app on a RHEL 8.0 Azure VM.

 ## Support

 For any support related questions, issues or customization requirements, please contact info@spektrasystems.com